llahti/CarND-MPC-Project/README.md

 ## Improvements

-By adding yaw-rate into model we can achieve more accurate results because then we also got information about the actual yaw-rate and we are not limited by estimating it from steering angle.
+By adding yaw-rate into model and considering vehicle steering dynamics we can achieve more accurate results because then we can predict more accurately car's position in future.
+Yaw-rate helps by providing information about the actual yaw-rate so we are not limited to estimates from steering angle.
 After implementing yaw-rate into model our state vector looks like this:

 ![State Vector With Yaw-rate](./illustrations/state_vector_with_yaw_rate.png)